telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/add-row-when-tabbed-out-of-last-row.md

 # Add New Rows When Tabbing Out of the Last One

-The example below demonstrates how to add a new row when the user navigates out of the last row in the Kendo UI Grid widget.
+The following example demonstrates how to add a new row when the user navigates out of the last row in the Kendo UI Grid widget.

 ###### Example